FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LANDING_PAGE_FINAL_FIXES.md

 **Before (Third Bullet):**
 ```
 Lifetime tracking: When you book through LEXA, your assigned broker earns
-commission for life—fair recognition for the relationship.
+commission for life-fair recognition for the relationship.
 ```

 **After (Third Bullet):**